dilien/TempleWalkers/README.md

 Tip: You might want to make a map as you play.
 It should make the game a whole lot easier (and more fun).

+Tip2: This game looks best with a line width of 1 or 0.99 (where the squares touch) and a monospace font.

 ## Story/Objectives
 You work at a super top secret facility.
 It is Friday and no one is in the office because everyone is working from home.
 Suddenly, while you are in the cleanroom, A gas leak causes experimental poisonous gas to flood the facility.
 Thankfully, you are wearing a hazmat suit.